Construction Law for Builders, Subs, and Suppliers Who’d Rather Be Building

 In Florida, a construction lien is a powerful tool for contractors, subcontractors, and suppliers to secure payment.
 However, receiving a Notice of

-Postal carrier handing Notice to Owner document that is refused at the door by Owner regarding a Florida construction project.
+Postal carrier handing Notice to Owner (NTO) that is refused at the door by Owner

 Under Florida's Construction Lien Law (Chapter 713, Florida Statutes), certain construction professionals must serve a Notice to Owner (NTO) to protect their